IPHY 2420 Nutrition for Health and Performance

-Hello and welcome to the course!
-I’d like to introduce myself and share a little bit about my background.
-I received my B.S. degree in both Nutrition and Biology at St. Vincent College.
-I earned my M.S. in Exercise Physiology at Kansas State University.
-Upon completing my Master’s Degree, I fulfilled the internship requirements for the Registered Dietitian program in Pittsburgh, PA.
-I then moved to Denver 15 years ago to obtain my doctorate degree in Epidemiology and Preventive Medicine at the University of Colorado Health Sciences Center.
-After graduating, I began a very fun career in professional speaking, teaching, and nutrition consulting.
+Heather Brady received her B.S. degree in Biology at St. Vincent College.
+Dr. Brady then earned a M.S. in Exercise Physiology and Nutrition at Kansas State University.
+Upon completing her Master’s Degree, she spent the following year fulfilling the internship requirements for the Registered Dietitian program in Pittsburgh, PA.
+After becoming a dietitian, she then moved to Denver almost 20 years ago to obtain her doctorate degree in Preventive Medicine and Epidemiology at the University of Colorado Health Sciences Center.
+After graduating, Dr. Brady began a very fun career in professional speaking, teaching, and nutrition consulting.

-I grew up in Pittsburgh, PA and I do admit that I am a huge Steelers fan, but the Broncos are my second favorite team.
-My favorite activity is spending time with my son, husband, Golden Retriever, Murphy, and Black Lab, Joanie (she was supposed to be Lucy, but my son had different plans.)
-Second to my family is my love for running!
-It was while I was attending graduate school that I decided to run a marathon (in order to relieve stress!)
-Shortly after completing the race, I decided that I wanted to learn as much as possible about optimal nutritional fueling for sports.
-Since then, I’ve run 118 marathons and 5 ultra-marathons…and counting.
-In addition to my love of the marathon distance, I enjoy volleyball, cycling, triathlons, and adventure racing.
-I’m looking forward to getting to know each of you and I really hope that you enjoy the course!
+Dr. Brady’s favorite activity is spending time with her two sons, husband, and two dogs.
+Second to enjoying family fun is her love for running and athletic events.
+It was while she was attending graduate school that she decided to run a marathon (in order to relieve stress!)
+Shortly after completing the race, she decided that she wanted to learn as much as possible about optimal nutritional fueling for sports.
+Since then, Dr. Brady has finished 127 marathons (including Boston) and several ultra-marathons…and counting.
+In addition to being in love with the marathon distance, she also enjoys volleyball, cycling, triathlons, and adventure racing.

 About The Course: